Overview

 Monthly pension = Rs 1,76,800 ÷ 12 = approximately Rs 14,733

-Annuity rates fluctuate with market interest rates, so the same corpus purchased a few years earlier or later can produce a meaningfully different monthly pension.
-It is worth comparing quotes from multiple PFRDA-empanelled insurers at the time of purchase rather than accepting the first quote offered.
+Annuity rates move with market interest rates, so the same corpus purchased a few years earlier or later can produce a meaningfully different monthly pension.
+It's worth comparing quotes from multiple PFRDA-empanelled insurers at purchase time rather than accepting the first one offered.

 Step 5: Factor in the Extra 80CCD(1B) Tax Benefit

 For a taxpayer in the 30% tax bracket, fully using this additional Rs 50,000 deduction saves approximately Rs 15,600 per year in tax (Rs 50,000 × 31.2%, including 4% cess).
-This effectively reduces your real out-of-pocket cost of that Rs 50,000 contribution to around Rs 34,400 — a meaningful boost to the effective return on the NPS portion of your retirement savings, separate from the market returns the corpus itself generates.
+That effectively brings your real out-of-pocket cost for that Rs 50,000 contribution down to around Rs 34,400, a meaningful boost to the effective return on the NPS portion of your retirement savings, separate from whatever market returns the corpus itself generates.

 Common Mistakes to Avoid

-Assuming NPS returns are guaranteed.
-Except for the default conservative allocation used for some government employee schemes, NPS returns are entirely market-linked.
-Treating a 10% return assumption as guaranteed when modelling your retirement corpus can lead to a meaningful shortfall if markets underperform during your contribution years.
+Assuming NPS returns are guaranteed causes real planning errors.
+Except for the default conservative allocation used in some government employee schemes, NPS returns are entirely market-linked, and treating a 10% return assumption as guaranteed when modelling your retirement corpus can leave you with a meaningful shortfall if markets underperform during your contribution years.

-Not accounting for the mandatory 40% annuitisation.
-Many subscribers mentally treat their full NPS corpus as spendable cash at retirement, then are surprised that 40% is locked into an annuity product with comparatively modest payout rates (typically 6–7% per year, well below long-term equity returns).
+Not accounting for the mandatory 40% annuitisation trips up a lot of subscribers.
+Many mentally treat their full NPS corpus as spendable cash at retirement, then get caught off guard when 40% locks into an annuity product with comparatively modest payout rates, typically 6 to 7% per year, well below long-term equity returns.
 Plan your retirement cash-flow needs around the 60% lump sum, not the full corpus.

-Choosing 100% conservative allocation too early.
-Subscribers who pick LC-25 or a heavily debt-weighted Active Choice allocation in their 20s and 30s sacrifice the long-term equity growth that NPS is structurally designed to capture during the decades when you can best absorb short-term volatility.
-Equity exposure is most valuable early in your career, with the lifecycle design intentionally reducing it as you approach retirement.
+Choosing 100% conservative allocation too early costs you growth.
+Subscribers who pick LC-25 or a heavily debt-weighted Active Choice allocation in their 20s and 30s give up the long-term equity growth that NPS is structurally built to capture during the decades when you can best absorb short-term volatility.
+Equity exposure pays off most early in your career, and the lifecycle design intentionally reduces it as retirement approaches.

 Formula & Methodology